rmathena79/nosql-challenge/README.md

 - **Resources/establishments.json**: Data provided

 ## Instructions
-With a standard environment from class, just open and run any notebook.
+With a standard environment from class, first run all cells in the NoSQL_setup_RPM.ipynb notebook, which will populate and clean up the database.

+Then run all cells in the NoSQL_analysis_RPM.ipynb notebook to run the analysis.